17 SUN SIXTH SUNDAY OF EASTER

-Our reading at Mass today from the Acts of the Apostles (Acts 15, 7-21) brings us to a critical moment in the life of the early church– the Council of Jerusalem, which decided whether and on what terms gentiles would be accepted into the new Christian movement.
-Its decision to admit the gentiles led to a rapid expansion of the church as non-Jews from all parts of the Roman world became Christians.
+Our reading at Mass from the Acts of the Apostles (Acts 15, 7-21) brings us to a critical moment in the life of the early church– the Council of Jerusalem, which decided whether and on what terms gentiles would be accepted into the new Christian movement.
+Its decision to admit the gentiles led to a rapid expansion of the church as non-Jews from all parts of the Roman world embraced the faith.

 Luke Timothy Johnson has a fine commentary on this crucial event.
 (Acts of the Apostles: Sacra Pagina, Liturgical Press 1992)

 Did a meeting really take place?
 Johnson writes “we can state with considerable confidence that in the first decades of the Christian movement an important meeting was held concerning the legitimacy and basis of the Gentile mission; that participants included Paul and Peter and James and Barnabas; that certain agreements were reached which, in one way or another, secured the basic freedom of the Gentile initiative.
 The most striking agreement between the sources comes, in fact, at the religious level.
 With only very slight variation, both Luke and Paul agree that the basis of the mission to the Gentiles was a matter of God’s gift, (Acts15,11.
 Gal 2,9) and that God was equally at work in the Apostle Paul as he was in the Apostle Peter.
 (Acts 15,7-8.12; Gal 2,8)